alexey-petrusevich/CS_4550_Final_Project/README.md

 end
 ```

-The test successfully passes - the URI of the new track is the same as URI of the track passed.
+The test successfully passes - the URI of the new track is the same as
-This can also be confirmed by having Spotify running - the test changes the track to the one specified in the code.
+URI of the track passed.
+This can also be confirmed by having Spotify
+running - the test changes the track to the one specified in the code.
-Likewise, adding calling `SpotifyParty.add_track_to_queue()` changes the queue of the player (desktop app).
+Likewise, adding calling `SpotifyParty.add_track_to_queue()` changes
+the queue of the player (desktop app).

----

-### Experiment 2: Music Playback Through Browser Test - Austin
+### Experiment 2: Music Playback Through Browser IFrame

 #### Reason for test
-For a typical host user flow, after signing up, our hosts would most likely initially open up the native spotify app, then use our web-app to control playback and queues.
-However, we looked into the possibility of using an embedded iframe hosting Spotify's Web Player, to allow music playback through the browser itself, eliminating the need for the native spotify app.
-Even if it were to work, we were not sure this would have been the best flow, but we thought it would be interesting to test out regardless.
+For a typical host user flow, after signing up, our hosts would most
+likely initially open up the native spotify app, then use our web-app
+to control playback and queues.
+However, we looked into the
+possibility of using an embedded iframe hosting Spotify's Web Player,
+to allow music playback through the browser itself, eliminating the
+need for the native spotify app.
+Even if it were to work, we were not
+sure this would have been the best flow, but we thought it would be
+interesting to test out regardless.

-#### The process
+#### The Process
-We began by working through the authorization steps (with help from Spotify's Authorization guide) to get the necessary tokens from the user for Spotify's play and pause api calls.
-We tested out each access call using Postman, then brought them into our app to test out those REST calls in elixir, using HTTPoison.
-We set up the callback uri to a new subpage temporarily created in our Event app, since that was already deployed an live.
-Doing so allowed us to retreive the user's code needed to get an access token, the token being needed to make any user-specific api calls.
-Our test makes sure that once the user's code was secured, we could actually pause and play on our spotify native app. *This test succeeded.*
+We began by working through the authorization steps (with help from
+Spotify's Authorization guide) to get the necessary tokens from the
+user for Spotify's play and pause api calls.
+We tested out each access
+call using Postman, then brought them into our app to test out those
+REST calls in elixir, using HTTPoison.
+We set up the callback uri to a
+new subpage temporarily created in our Event app, since that was
+already deployed an live.
+Doing so allowed us to retreive the user's
+code needed to get an access token, the token being needed to make any
+user-specific api calls.
+Our test makes sure that once the user's code
+was secured, we could actually pause and play on our spotify native
+app. *This test succeeded.*

 Test Source Code:
 ```